alcy/perf-cal-2020/pcal20.md

 }
 ```

-The throughput is then calculated for each load point, N, of interest.
+The throughput, for example, is then calculated for each load point, N, of interest.
 This part of the PDQ model can simply be written as a loop over the `aws.model` function.

 ```R